schemathesis/action/README.md

     # API schema location
     schema: 'https://example.schemathesis.io/openapi.json'
     # OPTIONAL.
 URL that will be used as a prefix for all API operations.
-    # Required if the schema is provided as a file.
+    # Useful when the API schema is maintained separately from the application.
-    # Otherwise, inferred from the schema.
     base-url: 'https://example.schemathesis.io/v2/'
     # OPTIONAL.
 Your Schemathesis.io token
     token: ${{ secrets.SCHEMATHESIS_TOKEN }}